leothelocust/website/posts/basic-http-routing-in-golang.md

 ## Conclusion

 For now, I'm calling this "Basic HTTP Routing in Golang" article finished.
 But I do plan to add more as time allows.
 Additionally, I'd like to create a more advanced article that discusses the ability to respond to POST, PUT, and DELETE requests.
 Look for an "Advanced HTTP routing in Golang" article in the future.
 Thanks for reading this far.
-I wish you well in your Go endevors.
+I wish you well in your Go endeavors.